Thierry Luescher

-Thierry M. Luescher is a South African-Swiss author and researcher at the Human Sciences Research Council and affiliated professor at the University of the Free State.

-Early life

-Thierry Luescher was born in Zofingen, Switzerland, in 1971, grew up in Oberentfelden and Muhen, and moved to South Africa in 1995 to study African languages, African history and political science at the University of Cape Town (B.A.
+Thierry M. Luescher is a South African-Swiss author and researcher at the Human Sciences Research Council, an adjunct professor at Nelson Mandela University and research fellow of the University of the Free State.
+Thierry Luescher was born in Zofingen (Switzerland), in 1971, grew up in Oberentfelden and Muhen, and moved to South Africa in 1995 to study African languages, African history and political science at the University of Cape Town (B.A.
 1999; PhD, 2009).

 Early politics

 During his formative years, Luescher's mother and father were both involved in local politics and members of the Social-Democratic Party of Switzerland.
 In 1989, Luescher became involved in activist youth politics as a member of the LGBTI advocacy group HAZ in Zurich and gave interviews and made several appearances on Swiss television on the HIV/Aids pandemic then raging through Switzerland's gay community.
 He was a member of the first Youth Session of the Swiss Parliament in 1991, as a representative of the national organisation "Initiative Lesbisch/Schwule Jugend Schweiz (ILSJS)".
 After relocating to South Africa in 1995, he became a member of Abigail (the Cape Town-based Association of Bisexuals, Gays and Lesbians) where he met a number of gay anti-apartheid activists, including Zaki Achmat who later founded the Treatment Action Campaign.